UBC Building Certification Requirements

 For a list of our LEED certified buildings, visit the Green Building Directory.

 LEED Implementation Guides

 UBC has developed LEED Implementation Guides for both LEED v4.0 and LEED v4.1.
 The purpose of the Implementation Guides are to facilitate an efficient LEED process for UBC projects and align it directly with UBC policy and aspirational goals.
 The Guides identify compliance paths, resources, and credits that are part of UBC’s priorities, for the most effective outcomes at both the Vancouver and Okanagan campuses.
 The Guides identify mandatory and priority credits and points for UBC projects.
 Mandatory credits must be achieved by all UBC projects, and priority credits or points are strongly encouraged to be pursued.

 The current version of LEED is v4.0, but credits may be optionally selected from LEED v4.1.
 LEED v 4.1 is expected to become the current version in 2022.

 Leadership in Energy and Environmental Design (LEED) is a third-party certification program and an internationally accepted benchmark for the design, construction and operation of high performance green buildings.

-LEED certification is based on total points achieved in the above categories, following an independent review.
+LEED certification is based on total points achieved in eight categories, following an independent review.
 Four levels of certification can be granted: Certified, Silver, Gold and Platinum.